Siberian cat: Registry

-Nowadays, all Siberian and Neva Masquerade cats are selectively bred and pedigreed in all major cat registries under the category Siberian (Forest) Cat, or in several registries under Neva Masquerade for the colourpoint sister breed.
+Nowadays, all Siberian and Neva Masquerade cats are selectively bred and pedigreed in all major cat registries under the category 'Siberian (Forest) Cat', or in several registries under 'Neva Masquerade' for the colourpoint sister breed.
 Similar to other officially recognised cat breeds, the term "Siberian" is only meant to be used for cats from this specific breed, which are by definition all purebred cats with a known and formally registered ancestry, also known as the cat's pedigree "paperwork".
 The purpose of the registry of Siberian cats is to develop and maintain a healthy cat breed by controlling inbreeding and the spread of hereditary diseases, and regulating the well-being of the cats.
 Unregistered cats with a similar appearance as the Siberian cat are referred to as domestic long-haired cats.

 Each of the (inter)national cat registries applies breed standards, which cover a description of the ideal characteristics specific to the Siberian breed.
 In general, Siberian kittens will grow up to be a representative of this ideal breed standard in both looks and character.
-These standards represent the phenotype of the Siberian breed and may include criteria of physical and morphological appearance, genetics, and of athletic or productive performance.
+Consequently, these breed standards represent the phenotype of the Siberian breed and may include criteria of physical and morphological appearance, genetics, and of athletic or productive performance.
 In cat shows, Siberian cats will be compared with and judged after these breed standards based on a point system.
 Faults or disqualifications are given to show cats with medical disorders, uncharacteristic traits, or cats that lack in well-being and proper care from their owners.

 Recognition

 After its introduction worldwide in the late-1980s, it took nearly two decades for the breed to be accepted for registry and championship status with all major international cat registries in 2006.
 In 1991, the WCF was the first international registry to admit a breed standard of the Siberian, based on the Russian standard.
-TICA accepted the breed into their New Breed program in 1992, and in 1996 granted them championship status.
+TICA accepted the breed into their 'New Breed program' in 1992, and in 1996 granted them championship status.
 In 1997, the breed was recognised by FIFe, and since 2011 the Neva Masquerade officially split off as a separate breed.
-The Siberian was accepted for registration (under Miscellaneous) by CFA in 2000, and advanced to championship status in 2006.
+The Siberian was accepted for registration (under 'Miscellaneous') by CFA in 2000, and advanced to championship status in 2006.
 The GCCF has recognised the breed for registry since 2004.